7 Five Parameters

 election_age

 .
-This variable can consist of several different integers.Recall that our model is linear.
+This variable numeric but, looking at the data, actually consists of just integers.Recall that our model is linear.
 However, we don’t have to specify that the

 family